giorgianb/cast-server/UPDATING.md

 ## Updating
-Go to the directory where cast-server was installed:
+Go to the directory where cast-server was installed.
+Then run:

 ```
 cd cast-server/